UKCloud/documentation/articles/connectivity/conn-ref-telco-enagagement.md

 Ark are responsible for the connection between the telco kit and the patch panel for onward connectivity to UKCloud.

-UKCloud are responsible for the connection between the patch panel in the UKCloud datacentre suites and the customer collocated equipment (if Cloud Enablement is being used) and/or the UKCloud infrastructure.
+UKCloud are responsible for the connection between the patch panel in the UKCloud data centre suites and the customer collocated equipment (if Cloud Enablement is being used) and/or the UKCloud infrastructure.

 The customer/partner is responsible for any customer owned equipment that has been installed in a UKCloud rack as part of a Cloud Enablement service.
 This includes installation, ongoing maintenance and emergency maintenance.